-To become a farmer, you let the SAFE network know you want to join and you’ll be sent a Proof of Resource request to see if you have enough bandwidth and CPU power.
+To become a farmer, you let the SAFE network know you want to join, and you’ll be sent a Proof of Resource request to see if you have enough bandwidth and CPU power.
 If you’re accepted, you’ll be assigned pieces of data close to each other in XOR space to store in your vault.
-Your extra storage space on your hard disk and computing power will be used to help run the network.
+Your extra storage space on your hard disk and computing power are used to help run the network.

 When someone wants to access a piece of data on the SAFE network, such as a website or a file, the farmers will compete to find the relevant pieces of data and deliver them to the client.
 If you are the first farmer to deliver the goods, you will have a chance to earn some Safecoin.
 When you complete your proof of resource, you’ll generate the name of a random Safecoin on the network.
 If that coin is already owned by someone, you simply receive no reward.
 However, if you generate the name of a coin with no owner, it’s yours.

-Since the Safecoins will be required to upload data to the SAFE network and use applications, Maidsafe hopes the coins will have value and thus incentivize miners to provide their extra resources to the network.
-The SAFE network will also allow for the free and instant exchange of the Safecoins as currency.
+Since the Safecoins are required to upload data to the SAFE network and use applications, Maidsafe hopes the coins will have value and thus incentivize miners to provide their extra resources to the network.
+The SAFE network also allows for the free and instant exchange of the Safecoins as currency.

 Becoming an Elder Vault

 As a farmer, your vault starts at level 1 and looks after data in a random group.
 As you move from group to group, you’ll keep increasing in level, also known as node age.
 Proof of Resource also tests you by storing random pieces of data on your computer.
 If you cannot store them properly, your level will be reduced.